kubewarden/docs/docs/security/threat-model.md

 Admission controller uses restrictive policies to prevent privileged  workloads

 **To do**
-We can add a recommended policy in the `kubewarden-default` Helm chart to prevent this.
+Add a recommended policy in the `kubewarden-default` Helm chart to prevent this.

 ## Threat ID 17 - Attacker has privileged SSH access to cluster node  running admission webhook